 It’s an inevitability if you have an unspayed female cat: eventually, she will go into heat.
 When she does, it can be alarming if you don’t know what to expect.
 Her behavior and mood will change quite suddenly, and you may even wonder if something is wrong with her.

-Understanding the signs and causes of your cat’s heat cycle is very important if you choose not to spay her.
-It’s a confusing and complicated process for both you and her, so the more you know, the better you’ll be able to comfort her (and ease your own worries!)
+Understanding the signs and causes of your cat’s heat cycle is essential if you choose not to spay her.
+It’s a confusing and complicated process for both you and her, so the more you know, the better you’ll be able to comfort her (and ease your worries!)

 Don’t know where to start?
 That’s all right; we’ve got you covered.
 Read on as we answer all of your burning questions about feline fertility, heat and the mating process – by the end, you’ll be prepared to handle your cat whether she’s in or out of heat.